matomo-org/developer-documentation/docs/generated/master/PiwikTracker.md

 - [`doBulkTrack()`](#dobulktrack) &mdash; Sends all stored tracking actions at once.
 - [`doTrackEcommerceOrder()`](#dotrackecommerceorder) &mdash; Tracks an Ecommerce order.
 - [`setEcommerceView()`](#setecommerceview) &mdash; Sets the current page view as an item (product) page view, or an Ecommerce Category page view.
-- [`getUrlTrackEcommerceCartUpdate()`](#geturltrackecommercecartupdate) &mdash; Returns URL used to track Ecommerce Cart updates Calling this function will reinitializes the property ecommerceItems to empty array so items will have to be added again via addEcommerceItem()
-- [`getUrlTrackEcommerceOrder()`](#geturltrackecommerceorder) &mdash; Returns URL used to track Ecommerce Orders Calling this function will reinitializes the property ecommerceItems to empty array so items will have to be added again via addEcommerceItem()
 - [`getUrlTrackPageView()`](#geturltrackpageview) &mdash; Builds URL to track a page view.
 - [`getUrlTrackEvent()`](#geturltrackevent) &mdash; Builds URL to track a custom event.
 - [`getUrlTrackSiteSearch()`](#geturltracksitesearch) &mdash; Builds URL to track a site search.